 What are the Benefits of a Physician Mortgage?

-Physician mortgages have a laundry list of benefits.
+Doctor mortgages have a laundry list of benefits.
 Let’s go over a few of the key benefits you can expect when searching for a mortgage that meets your needs.

 When you apply for a conventional mortgage, you need to put a minimum of 20% of the total purchase price down in order to avoid Private Mortgage Insurance (PMI).
-PMI is a monthly premium tacked on to your total mortgage payment that’s intended to protect your lender in the event that you can’t make payments.
+PMI is a monthly premium tacked onto your total mortgage payment that’s intended to protect your lender in the event that you can’t make payments.
 If you have a low down payment, you might be viewed as a “risky” borrower.
 In these cases, the PMI you pay is a sort of assurance to your lender that they’ll be covered if you default.

 When borrowing a conventional home loan, they will often require a DTI ratio of 43% or less.
 If you’re saddled with hefty medical school loans, staying within that percentage may seem like a distant dream.
 However, physician mortgages don’t consider your full student loan payment to be part of the debt amount they use to calculate your DTI.

-That’s right - a physician mortgage only counts the total monthly payment you make through an Income-Driven Repayment Plan (IDR) as part of your total DTI.
+That’s right — a physician mortgage loan only counts the total monthly payment you make through an Income-Driven Repayment Plan (IDR) as part of your total DTI.
 So, if your monthly payment toward your loans is relatively low due to a lower starting salary when you apply for your mortgage, your total DTI will be significantly lower than if you were to use your full loan value as part of your calculation.

 A recent study showed that physician mortgage rates are on par with conventional jumbo mortgage rates.
 However, this isn’t always the case.
 Your interest rate will still largely depend on your unique financial situation.
 It can be helpful to look at a physician mortgage calculator to get a ballpark idea of what you can expect.